 “Because she thought you were cold.
 She thought that you didn’t seem reachable, that you were lost inside of yourself.
 And I’m the one that tried to convince her otherwise.”

 “Well, then... maybe she did think otherwise,” I state.

 “I highly doubt that.
 I think I know Aaliyah enough that she wouldn’t even try to get to know you the way I did.”
-Her eyes narrow slightly yet she doesn’t seem mad.
-She seems frustrated and confused and, beyond all of that, sad.
+Her eyes narrow slightly, yet she doesn’t seem mad.
+She seems frustrated and confused and, beyond all of that, miserable.

-I let out a breath and pinch my nose not knowing what my next move should be.
-A silence passes between us and we sit there not knowing if we should leave each other alone or keep arguing until we get sick of it.
+I let out a breath and pinch my nose, not knowing what my next move should be.
+A silence passes between us and we sit there, unsure if we should leave each other alone or keep arguing until we got sick of it.